James Taggart Kerr

 James Taggart Kerr (April 22, 1859 – April 13, 1949) was an American brigadier general, who served with the U.S. Army.
 Kerr received a Distinguished Service Medal for his service with the Adjutant General's Department and 2 Silver Stars.

 Early years

 James Kerr was born in Martins Ferry, Ohio, in 1859.

 Military career

-Graduating from West Point in 1881, Kerr was assigned to frontier duty with the 17th Infantry until 1888.
+Graduating, 28th in a class of 53, from West Point in 1881, Kerr was assigned to frontier duty with the 17th Infantry until 1888.
 He participated in the Ghost Dance War in 1890-1891 and was later an honor graduate of the Infantry and Cavalry School at Fort Leavenworth in 1897.

 Spanish–American War

 Kerr saw action in Cuba during the Spanish–American War, and received a Silver Star Commendation for his actions before being transferred to the Sanitary Corps.

 Philippine–American War

 Shortly after his assignment to the Sanitary Corps in Cuba, Kerr was sent to the Philippines to take part in the suppression of the Philippine rebels, for which he received a second Silver Star.